DHeroPlasma/Projects-Overview/README.md

   <img src="Resources/Bottle-Animation.gif" alt="Bild" width="47%">
 </p>

+### Computational science projects
+During my mechanical engineering studies, I really enjoyed focusing on 3D problem analysis of manifolds and computational dynamics from a theoretical point of view.
+One of my reports can be found [here](Resources/GNI_Report_GL_Zikeli.pdf).

 ### More Animations & Drawings
 Here are some other projects I made for friends.
 The left one is a promo-video for a CNC machine, the right one is a drawing I made as a Birthday present a few years ago - here's a photo of the rendered drawing: